joewing/q2/README.md

 Each LED is driven through a 4.7k resistor.
 Assuming a 5v power supply and 2v voltage drop through an LED, we can assume ~0.64mA for each 4.7k resistor.
-Each gate uses either a 10k or a 1k (depending on fanout and required speed) resistor pull up, so we assume 0.5mA for each 10k resistor and 5mA for each 1k resistor.
+Each gate uses a 10k, 1k, or a 100k resistor pull-up (depending on fanout and required speed), so we assume 0.5mA for each 10k resistor, 5mA for each 1k resistor, and 0.05mA for each 100k resistor.
 This provides an absolute worst case estimate since we don't expect all gates and LEDs to be active.
 We assume the RAM chips and the LCD use ~20mA each.

 This gives the following:
   - 71 4.7k resistors x 0.64 = 45mA
-  - 404 10k resistors x 0.5 = 202mA
+  - 376 10k resistors x 0.5 = 188mA
+  - 19 100k resistors x 0.05 = 1mA
-  - 15 1k resistors x 5 = 75mA
+  - 16 1k resistors x 5 = 80mA
   - 2 RAMs, 1 LCD = 60mA

-So we get a worst-case draw of ~382mA or ~1.9 Watts.
+So we get a worst-case draw of ~374mA or ~1.9 Watts.

 ## Clock Frequency Estimation